Generative Consistency Models for Estimation of Kinetic Parametric Image Posteriors in Total-Body PET: Introduction

 \section{Introduction}

 Dynamic positron emission tomography (PET) provides time-resolved measurements of a radiotracer distribution in the body, to which compartmental models can be fit for the estimation of physiological parameters, such as the net influx rate constant, $K_i$.
 These quantitative parameters enable the testing of hypotheses in research studies, while in clinical studies they may provide additional discriminatory power beyond that of the semi-quantitative standardised uptake value (SUV) \cite{dias2021clinical}.
 Common parameter estimation techniques include nonlinear least squares and linear graphical analyses, such as the Patlak plot, which are more computationally efficient \cite{patlak1983graphical,koeppe1985performance,hong2010kinetic,kang2020robust}.
 The recent introduction of total-body and long axial field of view ($\ge1$ metre) PET scanners makes it possible to acquire dynamic data from all major organs of the body simultaneously.
-However, this comes at the computational cost of estimating model parameters over more than four million voxels \cite{slart2021long}.
-It also introduces new challenges, in particular the heterogeneity of kinetics throughout the human body, calling into question the appropriateness of assuming a single kinetic model for all organs and tissues.
-As well as physiological variability, signal-to-noise ratios are highly variable throughout the body making it increasingly important to compute, not only point estimates of model parameters, but also measures of their statistical uncertainty.
+Current efforts in total-body parametric imaging have primarily utilized graphical methods like Patlak to manage the computational cost of estimating parameters over millions of voxels \cite{rahmim2019dynamic,karakatsanis2013quantitative}.
+However, these graphical approaches often suffer from bias due to simplifying assumptions (e.g., irreversibility), while standard nonlinear least squares (NLS) remains computationally prohibitive for such large volumes.
+Emerging deep learning approaches have begun to address these challenges \cite{wang2021total,liang2023combining,wang2020noninvasive}, yet they predominantly focus on non-Bayesian estimation, leaving the critical aspect of uncertainty quantification largely unexplored.
+Therefore, the gap is significant because total-body imaging introduces substantial kinetic heterogeneity, calling into question the appropriateness of assuming a single kinetic model for all organs and tissues.
+Furthermore, signal-to-noise ratios are highly variable throughout the body, making it increasingly important to compute not only point estimates of kinetic parameters but also measures of their statistical uncertainty to assess reliability.